 Don't go there expecting to see Sooty Shearwaters or Corn Buntings as it suggests.
 Bear in mind that it is a long walk up the cliffs or from Sandwith, as the road to the lighthouse is private.
 If you are in West Cumbria it is a must see place, can recommend a very nice if expensive guest house.

 We visited in early July of 2000, in the pouring rain!
 The climbs are steep, but well worth it for the views of the cliffs and the seabirds.
 As an added bonus, we were pleased to see a couple of Peregrines hunting along the cliff tops on our way back to the St Bees carpark.
-The long grass along the narrow path edges, really soaks your trousers and boots, so would recommend waterproof leggings on wet days.
 There is no entrance fee to access the reserve.